 We’ve sort of been to Seoul but not really.
 Our travels have taken us through the city’s Incheon International Airport numerous times including a day-long layover in 2018.
 Though we haven’t yet left the airport, we’ve eaten excellent Korean while killing time.
 We can only imagine how great the food must be at Seoul restaurants and street food stands!

-Now that we have an Asian kitchen in our Lisbon apartment, we’re added Seoul food favorites like Japchae to our repertoire and added Kimchi to our Latkes.
+Now that we have an Asian pantry in our Lisbon apartment, we’re added Seoul food favorites like Japchae to our repertoire and added Kimchi to our Latkes.
 It’s not the same as being in Seoul but it’s a start.

 24. San Sebastián